aniketjain576/chime-fullstack-project/readme.md

 # chime-fullstack-project

+## This is a website I created for a 'project-based-interview' with Chime
+### The prompt is below this line

 ### Introduction

 Hello, thank you for considering Chime!
 We have designed this project-based interview to create a better interview experience for you; if you would prefer a traditional interview please let us know (this will have no impact on your interview).
 If this takes you longer than 4 hours please stop and send us what you have.